amckennafoster/nbidata/docs/about/about.md

 Google Drive is used to store research outputs ready for upload.
 The Nantucket Biodiversity Initiative has its own Google account.
 The Drive also contains a controlled vocabulary Google sheet that is used to source drop-down options in the Metadata Form, also stored in the Drive.

 The controlled vocabulary sheet has a script (Tools>Script Editor) that fills the appropriate fields in the form.
 The code for this script comes from the YouTube channel [Learn Google Spreadsheets](https://www.youtube.com/watch?v=o3AL7ASI_cA&feature=youtu.be) and is reproduced here:

+---

+# Who Made It Happen
+Overview of NBI: what it is, what it does, who's involved; link out to main NBI site; who is the UW iSchool, who are we, why did we make this, how did it come about

+## About NBI

+The [Nantucket Biodiversity Initiative](https://www.nantucketbiodiversity.org/) seeks to conserve the native biodiversity of Nantucket, Tuckernuck, Muskeget and surrounding waters through collaborative research, monitoring and education.
+It is a collaboration of over 10 regional non profits, goverment departments, and schools.

+## About UW iSchool

+The [University of Washington Information School](https://ischool.uw.edu/) trains students to be information professionals with an emphasis on the technologies through which information is delivered.
+The iSchool offeres an undergraduate informatics degree, a Master's degree in information management, and a Master's degree in library and information science.
+Both Master's programs require a culminating [Capstone project](https://ischool.uw.edu/capstone).
+This digital repository is the Capstone project for a team of library and informaiton science graduate students in 2020.

+## Acknowledgments

+## Technical Details

 '''
 var ssID= "[your sheet id- remove the brackets]";